HashBrownCMS/hashbrown-cms/README.md

 ## Installing and running HashBrown
 First make sure you have these dependencies met:
-- node.js >= v10
+- node.js
-- mongodb >= v4
+- mongodb
 - imagemagick

-Then checkout the code and install the dependencies:
+Then clone the code and install the dependencies:
 ```
 git clone https://github.com/HashBrownCMS/hashbrown-cms.git -b stable --single-branch --recursive
 cd ./hashbrown-cms